-Work for 16 wind instruments using animated and standard notation, commissioned by Ilan Volkov and premiered by the Iceland Symphony Orchestra on Tectonics Festival, Reykjavík 2014.
+Work for 16 wind instruments / 4 winds and 12 string instruments using animated and standard notation, commissioned by Ilan Volkov and premiered by the Iceland Symphony Orchestra on Tectonics Festival, Reykjavík 2014.

 August 2016, Robert Barry for The Wire